panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 When the button is clicked, `handle` function is invoked and the reference value is incremented: `countRef.current++`.
 The reference value is logged to the console.

-Note that updating the reference value `countRef.current++` doesn't trigger component re-rendering &mdash; `'I rendered!'` is logged to console just once, at initial rendering.
+Note that updating the reference value `countRef.current++` doesn't trigger component re-rendering. `'I rendered!'` is logged to console just once, at initial rendering, and no re-rendering happens when the reference is updated.

 Now a reasonable question: what's the main difference between references and state?